-Providing and improving access to affordable, nutritious food is central to Walmart’s core business as well as its philanthropic efforts around the world.
-For example, in FY2022, over 55% of our Walmart U.S. net sales were from grocery items and over 63% of our Sam’s Club net sales were from grocery and consumables.
-Our efforts to provide more affordable, nutritious food include increasing our assortment of nutritious food, improving access to nutritious food, and engaging and educating customers and communities on making better food choices.
+Providing access to affordable, nutritious food is central to Walmart’s core business as well as its philanthropic efforts around the world.
+For example, in FY2023, over 58% of our Walmart U.S. net sales were from grocery items and over 62% of our Sam’s Club net sales were from groceries and consumables.
+Our efforts to enhance access to more affordable, nutritious food include improving food access, providing healthier food options, educating customers on healthier food options, and strengthening the field.

 Providing Healthier Food Options

-Over ten years ago, we introduced our Walmart U.S. Great for You icon for private-label products to make it easier for customers to build healthier diets.
+Great for You: Over ten years ago, we introduced our Walmart U.S. Great for You icon for private-label products to make it easier for customers to build healthier diets.
 The icon serves as a guide to help people make incremental changes to their diet by encouraging more nutritious food choices.
-Items with this label meet rigorous nutrition criteria informed by the latest nutrition science and authoritative guidance from the Dietary Guidelines for Americans (DGA), U.S. Food and Drug Administration (FDA), U.S. Department of Agriculture (USDA) and National Academies of Medicine (formerly the Institute of Medicine).
-Our Great for You standard has been evaluated by the Robert Wood Johnson Foundation and scored in the top tier of nutritional standards for highest consistency with the DGAs.
-As of May 3, 2022, approximately 30% of items in fresh produce and food items across the Great Value, Marketside and Parent’s Choice private brands qualify for the Great for You icon.9 In 2021 we began work to update our Great for You nutrition criteria to match the 2020-2025 USDA's Dietary Guidelines for Americans, and we aim to benchmark our assortment of private label products against the updated standard in 2022.
-For more information, please visit the Great for You section of our website.
+Items with this label meet rigorous nutrition criteria informed by the latest nutrition science and authoritative guidance from the Dietary Guidelines for Americans (DGA), U.S. Food and Drug Administration (FDA), U.S. Department of Agriculture (USDA), and National Academies of Medicine (formerly the Institute of Medicine).
+Our Great for You standard has been evaluated by the Robert Wood Johnson Foundation and in FY2022 scored in the top tier of nutritional standards for highest consistency with the DGAs.
+In 2022 we updated the Great for You nutrition criteria to match the 2020-2025 USDA Dietary Guidelines for Americans.
+As of April 2023, approximately 33% of items in fresh produce and food items across the Great Value, Marketside, Freshness Guaranteed, Prima Della, Clear American, and Parent’s Choice private brands satisfy the updated Great for You criteria.9 For more information, please visit the Great for You section of our website.

 Educating Customers on Healthier Food Options

-Through our food offering, customer engagement and philanthropic investments in nutrition education, we aim to make it easier to select healthier food options.
+Through our food offering, customer engagement, and business and philanthropic investments in nutrition education, we aim to make it easier to select healthier food options.

-Nutrition Education in the Community: Walmart and the Walmart Foundation also provide philanthropic support to encourage healthier eating by funding programs that teach children and families that fruits and vegetables taste good and are good for you.
-Through the Healthier Food for All strategy, Walmart and the Walmart Foundation support philanthropic programs that help build people’s confidence in selecting, preparing and serving healthier meals, building on our previous milestone, achieved in 2019, of providing nutrition education to 4 million households.
-In FY2022, Walmart and the Walmart Foundation provided funding to reach 1.1 million people with nutrition education.
-Two examples of this work are the 4-H Healthy Habits program and Brighter Bites.
-The 4-H Healthy Habits program has shown that when children and families learn about healthy eating, they increase their healthy eating habits and adopt other healthy behaviors like drinking more water and physical activity.
-Brighter Bites’ programming engages kids and families in schools across the country, increasing access to fresh fruits and vegetables, along with nutrition education to prevent obesity and improve health outcomes.
+Nutrition Education in the Community: Walmart and the Walmart Foundation provide philanthropic support to encourage healthier eating by funding programs that teach children and families that fruits and vegetables taste good and are good for you.
+Through the Healthier Food for All strategy, Walmart and the Walmart Foundation support philanthropic programs that help build people’s confidence in selecting, preparing, and serving healthier meals.

 Strengthening the Field of Practitioners